ndaniels/cluster-barcodes/Readme.md

 Two kinds of clusters are possible: by barcode (-c option), and by barcode/year (-l option, longitudinal clustering).

-Barcode clustering can also be run with weighted edges (-w option).
+Barcode clustering can also be run with weighted edges (-w option), where the weight is the Hamming distance between clusters, whenever that distance is less than or equal to some threshold.
 Currently this is hardcoded to a threshold of 3.

 In longitudinal clustering, 'N' and 'X' entries DO count towards Hamming distance.